 Yes.
-In the house league division we do allow for friend request.
-The league coordinator will try to accommodate all friend request.
+In the house league division we do allow for a friend request.
+The league coordinator will try to accommodate all friend requests.
 Team balancing may affect request.

 When and for how long does the season run?

 Each team will play ten (10) games which includes playoffs.
-Learn to Play/Squirt is a nine (9) week program.
+Learn to Play is also a ten (10) week program.
 Spring/Summer starts in mid April.
 Fall season (if applicable) starts in September.
 Winter season (if applicable) starts in January.

 When is the first game of the season and how will we be notified?